March 24, 2021

 Get good advice about the right pressure range for your application; that saves you energy and therefore money.

 A lot of heat is created during the compression of air in your compressed air system.
 Efficient recycling of the heat produced by your compressor can save you a lot of money.
 By using a heat exchanger, the residual heat can be used for, for example, heating up steam boilers, process water or even your central heating system.
 By using energy recovery you can save up to 80% of the installed capacity in energy.

 Your compressed air installation is optimally used by a central compressor control.
-The control ensures the correct combination of compressors are used and the correct setting of the system pressure.
-This makes optimal use of the machines at your locating and can prevent unecessary use of compressed air.
+The control ensures the correct combination of compressors is used and the correct setting of the system pressure.
+This makes optimal use of the machines at your locating and can prevent unnecessary use of compressed air.

 A compressed air leak of 3mm at a pressure of 7 bar will quickly cost you €1300 per year.
 The higher the pressure, the higher the air loss and the higher your costs.
-By replacing old and bad couplings and hoses, or worn seals you can prevent energe losses.
-A solid and reliable compressed air line network ensures distribution of compressed air to the end user without pressure drop and leaks.
-In addition, periodically checking your compressed air system by using ultasonic leak detection can ensure rapid detection of leaks and save energy.
+By replacing old and bad couplings and hoses, or worn seals you can prevent energy losses.
+A solid and reliable compressed airline network ensures the distribution of compressed air to the end-user without pressure drop and leaks.
+In addition, periodically checking your compressed air system by using ultrasonic leak detection can ensure rapid detection of leaks and save energy.
 Have your compressed air installation regularly checked for leaks and prevent unnecessary loss of compressed air.

 By properly maintaining your compressed air installation, the system remains in optimal condition and you prevent energy loss.
 Using genuine parts made for the specific application in your compressor ensures correct operation and maximum energy efficiency.
 A compressor that works correctly is the most efficient for your wallet.